 In recent years, our clients have found the comparative assessment – comparing the organisation to its peers – to be particularly helpful.
 The key advantage is that the organisation can demonstrate – and verify – its evolution and ability to adapt.
 Remaining responsive and flexible means that staff, beneficiaries and donors can expect – rather than hope for – the organisation to be ready to change with the new realities and pro-actively act upon opportunities to create more impact.

 The periodic OCAT compliments the change instruments available to management:

-Another key advantage is the vastly lower costs.
-The monitoring and evaluation work can be done at around 20 per cent of what organisations usually cash out for the average restructure or change process.
+Restructuring projects can be expensiv and lengthy, often taking months to complete.
+They are accompanied by anxiety and stress in the organisation, with the hope that it will ensure that the organisation is fit for purpose afterwards.
+Monitoring and evaluation work, on the other hand, can be done for around 20 per cent of what organisations usually cash out for the average restructure or change process – in a shorter amount of time.
 MzN International monitors the operational performance of several non-profit organisations.
-We do not bill more than this amount – which is a significant saving.
+We do not bill more than this amount– which helps organisations save in the long run.

 Similarly, you don’t just have an operation once your health is so bad that it’s your last option.
 You try to stay healthy and may have smaller surgeries to ensure you can go on living your life to the fullest.

 NGOs and other non-profit agencies should do the same.
 Don’t simply restructure and keep playing catch-up with the constant change.
-Get ahead of it and start monitoring and evaluating your organisation’s performance to ensure that you can evolve with the change instead.
+Get ahead of the game and start monitoring and evaluating your organisation’s performance to ensure that you can evolve with the change instead.